-Stratus 2 is an all-new dual-band ADS-B AHRS receiver that is shipping the last week in April.
-When connected to Stratus 2, ForeFlight Mobile 5.1 will display air-to-air, ADS-R, and TIS-B traffic.
-ForeFlight’s traffic system supports mixed-mode traffic display of both directional and nondirectional targets, and our TrafficTrend™ technology shows the predicted path of traffic and is dynamically updated as target information is received.
+Stratus 2 is the best-selling and award-winning dual-band ADS-B receiver.
+When connected to Stratus 2, ForeFlight Mobile can display air-to-air, ADS-R, and TIS-B traffic.
+ForeFlight’s traffic system supports mixed-mode display of both directional and nondirectional targets.
+In addition, our TrafficTrend™ technology shows the predicted path of traffic.

 You will only receive ADS-B traffic from a ground tower if two things are true: